15 Creative Ways to Celebrate Earth Day This Year

-There's a reason planting a tree is the most popular Earth Day activity: this annual event is meant to increase awareness and appreciation for the environment, often through opportunities to take part in the preservation of nature.
+There's a reason planting a tree is a popular Earth Day activity: This annual event is meant to increase awareness and appreciation for the environment, often through opportunities to take part in the preservation of nature.
 Public or private lands in any community benefit from additional trees as they grow and provide beauty, shade, food, pollution control, shelter for wildlife, and a legacy to future residents.
-Make it a family affair to plant and care for the tree.
+This year, make it a family affair to plant and care for the tree.

-Earth Day is on April 22 each year, but it is often easy to get busy and forget to commemorate the occasion.
+Earth Day is on April 22 each year, but it is easy to get busy and forget to commemorate the occasion.
 Create a decorative Earth Day banner to remind neighbors, friends, and family of the special day.
-Recycle pillowcases into bright flags showing natural icons, such as a plant, bird, or butterfly.
-Get creative with freehand drawing and lettering, or use stencils.
-Slide a length of clothesline through the hem of each flag and display on a fence or porch.
+Recycle pillowcases into bright flags showing natural icons, such as a plant, bird, or butterfly, then get creative with freehand drawing and lettering.
+Slide a length of clothesline rope ($4, Scheels) through the hem of each flag and display on a fence or porch.

 Creating a DIY terrarium is a great way to help youngsters appreciate nature and spend some valuable time outdoors.
 Any clear glass or plastic container with a wide mouth can qualify as a terrarium.
-Pour a foundation of pea gravel or pebbles, followed by soil, into the container.
+Pour a foundation of pea gravel or small pebbles ($4, Michaels), followed by soil, into the container.
 Get creative with sticks, rocks, plants, and even earthworms to make a little Earth Day world that is self-contained and low maintenance.

 Make easy, eco-friendly gifts for friends and family with tree seedlings, tulle, and jute.
 For each bundle, place seedlings in the center of a 5-inch square of tulle, pull up all four corners to meet in the center, and tie with jute or another natural fiber.
 Include a label and planting directions.